VictorMorenoJimenez/IV/docs/vagrant-ansible.md

 ![release2](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/images/releaseVagranBox2.png)

-Finally we can see the successfull message, now everyone can download our custom image!
+Finally we can see the successfull message, now everyone can download our custom image.
+We can access it using: Conacious/freeday

 ![successfullrelease](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/images/successfullRelease.png)